SITE MENU

 Isle of Bute Discovery Centre

-The town has lots of accommodation on offer and many shops including a Co-op supermarket and a health food store in Victoria Street.
+The town has lots of accommodation on offer and many shops including a supermarket and a health food store in Victoria Street.
 Don't forget to visit the famous Zaravoni's ice cream shop overlooking the promenade.

 You get a good view from Canada Hill and you can play at the Rothesay Golf Club.